ConductionNL/sec-issue-bot/README.md

 - Reply in the same thread.
 - Type `finaliseer` to output the final Markdown document.
 - Type `jira` to create a Jira issue with the Markdown as the issue description (and attached as `incident.md`).
+  After creating/updating Jira, the bot will also try to create a Google Doc from the same Markdown and post the link in the Slack thread.

 #### What this includes
 - Pydantic schema for the incident template fields